Kinderwunsch mit PMO-Syndrom: Schwanger werden trotz PMOS (früher PCOS)

 • Laparoscopic ovarian drilling (LOD): A surgical method where small holes are made in the ovaries to reduce androgen production and promote ovulation.

-• Hormonal contraception: Birth control pills can help regulate hormone levels and alleviate typical PCOS symptoms, such as acne and excessive hair growth.
+• Hormonal contraception: Birth control pills can help regulate hormone levels and alleviate typical PMOS symptoms, such as acne and excessive hair growth.
 However, it is not a solution for women trying to conceive.

 Active Lifestyle